e-s-l/weather-bot/PearlsFirstBot/README.md

 ## To Do:

+/wx ought to be able to be parsed a location as argument...

 Need to have a think about how to make it useful.

-Need to deal with multi-user use-cases (can figure out how to test this...)